MO Missouri CPA Services

 Missouri Economy & Who We Serve.
 Missouri's economy spans agriculture (largest U.S. cattle producer; corn, soybeans, hogs), aerospace and defense (Boeing's defense operations in St. Louis; the F/A-18 Super Hornet is built there), brewing (Anheuser-Busch HQ in St. Louis — the iconic American beer brand, now part of AB InBev), pharmaceutical (Bayer Crop Science in St. Louis; Express Scripts), financial services (Edward Jones in St. Louis, Commerce Bank, UMB), trucking and rental (Enterprise Holdings), insurance, healthcare (BJC, Mercy, Centene), tourism (Branson, Lake of the Ozarks), and a strong KC-area engineering, animal health, and tech corridor.
 Our typical MO clients include Boeing engineers and aerospace professionals, financial services executives, agribusiness operators, real estate investors, and high-net-worth families.

 CPA Mobility in Missouri.
-Kurt Simmons holds active CPA licenses in Maryland, Delaware, and Florida and serves clients nationwide under CPA mobility rules where applicable.
+We serve clients nationwide under CPA mobility rules where applicable.
 Before accepting Missouri work for Boeing engineers and aerospace professionals, financial services executives, agribusiness operators, real estate investors, and high-net-worth families, we confirm the engagement type, CPA mobility, firm registration, and any attest or state-sensitive requirements.

 Cities and Communities We Serve.
 Our virtual-first practice serves clients across all of Missouri, including Kansas City (largest metro; Boeing, agribusiness), St. Louis (Boeing defense, AB-InBev, Edward Jones), Springfield (Bass Pro Shops; medical), Columbia (University of Missouri), Independence, Lee's Summit, O'Fallon, St. Joseph, St. Charles, Jefferson City (state capital), Branson (tourism), the Lake of the Ozarks, and every Missouri county.